-Gunjan Talati is an experienced government contracts practitioner that regularly represents contractors in a variety of sectors including aerospace and defense, health care, and technology.
-Gunjan’s practice is a mix of regulatory compliance, transactional, and litigation.
+Gunjan Talati is an experienced government contracts practitioner who regularly represents contractors in a variety of sectors, including aerospace and defense, health care, and technology.
+Gunjan’s practice is a mix of regulatory compliance, transactional, and litigation matters.

 Gunjan’s regulatory compliance experience includes advising government contractors on complying with various Federal Acquisition Regulations, navigating small business and socioeconomic regulations and matters, addressing GSA and Federal Supply Schedule issues, and meeting ethics and compliance requirements.
 Gunjan also has significant experience in helping contractors navigate federal cybersecurity regulations and requirements.

-In bid protests, Gunjan has represented contractors of all sizes before the Government Accountability Office and the Court of Federal Claims.
+In bid protests, Gunjan has represented contractors of all sizes before the Government Accountability Office, the Court of Federal Claims, and state and local government agencies.
 In these cases, Gunjan has represented both protestors and intervenors on programs valued from several million to over a billion dollars.

 Gunjan’s transactional experience includes serving as lead government contracts counsel in contractor mergers and acquisitions.
+In addition to advising on government contracting issues, Gunjan also advises on Defense Security Service and Committee on Foreign Investment in the U.S. (CFIUS) issues and filings.
+As part of his CFIUS practice, Gunjan has experience counseling companies in various industries, including aerospace, semiconductors, and biotechnologies on the Foreign Investment Risk Review Modernization Act (FIRRMA).
 His transactional experience also encompasses drafting and negotiating joint venture and teaming agreements.

 Prior to joining the firm, Gunjan was a partner in the Washington, D.C. office of a national law firm where he focused his practice on government contracts, including suspension and debarment, bid protests, small business matters, and mergers and acquisitions.
 Gunjan’s career includes two secondments at Fortune 100 government contractors, giving him a unique perspective on working with particular types of government contractors.